bradford-hamilton/Ruby-On-Quails/guides/source/working_with_javascript_in_rails.md

 * The basics of Ajax.
 * Unobtrusive JavaScript.
-* How Rails' built-in helpers assist you.
+* How Quails' built-in helpers assist you.
 * How to handle Ajax on the server side.
 * The Turbolinks gem.